 I thought my learning experiences in our formal discussion and our incredible meal would be the highlights of my visit to Nkosi’s Haven.
 I was wrong.
 When the children came in after school, my heart stopped.
 Never have I been so inspired by a group of happy, energetic, playful, tenacious children.
 I must include the tenacity because I paused to remember that many of the children were terminally ill, and many have witnessed the effects of terminal illness and even death in their parents and caregivers.
 And still, they danced.
 They played.
 They laughed.
 And so did we.
 The value that I had previously assigned for accomplishments and material possessions in my own life changed that day, and I am truly grateful for the experience to meet and interact with the children and their mothers who reside in Nkosi’s Haven.
 Dr. Clarke told us that, after we met the children, we would not want to leave.
 He was right.
 And I’m ready to go back.
 Thank you, thank you to all who made this experience possible.
 I cannot express enough how greatly I appreciate your kindness and generosity.
 Thank you."

-Check out the accounts, videos and photos of some of 2010's study tour participants as they traveled through South Africa.
+Check out the accounts, videos and photos of some study tour participants as they traveled through South Africa.

-Launching the official start of the Graduate School of Education's tenth annual study tour to South Africa, June 16th's kickoff event featured Rutgers Vision of Excellence award to honoree and keynote speaker PhutiMahanyele, CEO, Shanduka Group.
+Launching the official start of the Graduate School of Education's tenth annual study tour to South Africa, the kickoff event featured Rutgers Vision of Excellence award to honoree and keynote speaker PhutiMahanyele, CEO, Shanduka Group.

 The enthusiastic attendees that gathered to celebrate the participants were also addressed by the South Africa Consul General the Honorable George Monyemangene, Rutgers University President Dr. Richard McCormick, Graduate School of Education Dean Dr. Richard De Lisi and SAI Co-Founder and Senior Director of Strategic Alliances and Outreach, Dr. Darren Clarke.